Ghost of Chavez dominates Venezuela election campaign

 "Venezuela will never have another president like Chavez, we could have one that tries to be like him or follows what he did, but no one like Chavez," said Fiama Barrios, 21, a supermarket cashier, at a Maduro rally in the poor west end of Caracas.

 "As for Maduro I can't say, because he hasn't shown himself in the presidency.
-But we are going to insist he fulfill Chavez's legacy."
+But we are going to insist he fulfil Chavez's legacy."

 (Additional reporting by Andrew Cawthorne; Editing by Kieran Murray and Claudia Parsons)